gregorydlogan/opencast/docs/guides/developer/docs/asset-manager.md

       System.out.println(f);
     }

-The class `org.opencastproject.assetmanager.api.fn.Properties` contains various utility functions to help extracting values from properties.
+The class `org.opencast.assetmanager.api.fn.Properties` contains various utility functions to help extracting values from properties.

 ### Using PropertySchema
 You've already seen that a property is constructed from a media package id, a namespace, a property name and a value.